FedFDP: Fairness-Aware Federated Learning with Differential Privacy: Privacy Analysis

-$proof.$ We will prove this in the following two steps: (i) use the RDP of the sampling Gaussian mechanism to calculate the privacy cost of each model update, and (ii) use the composition of RDP mechanisms to compute the privacy cost of multiple model updates.
+where $\sigma$ is noise multiplier of the $\mathbf{w}_{t+1}^i$, and $\alpha > 1$ is the order. \end{theorem} \textbf{Proof.} We will prove Theorem \ref{the:rdp-of-dpsgd} in the following two steps: (i) use the RDP of the sampling Gaussian mechanism to calculate the privacy cost of each model update, and (ii) use the composition of RDP mechanisms to compute the privacy cost of multiple model updates.

 \begin{definition} (RDP privacy budget of SGM\cite{IlyaMironov2019RnyiDP}).
 Let $SG_{q,\sigma}$, be the Sampled Gaussian Mechanism for some function $f$.
-If $f$ has sensitivity 1, $SG_{q,\sigma}$ satisfies $(\alpha,R)$-RDP whenever
+If $f$ has sensitivity $1$, $SG_{q,\sigma}$ satisfies $(\alpha,R)$-RDP whenever

 where